-It’s always great to discover that the old machinery or spare parts lying around your house could be worth something.
-The next time you are cleaning your garage or tool shed, consider testing some of the scrap metal pieces you find.
-Although the price of scrap carbide fluctuates, scrap carbide will always maintain some value because the tungsten in the scrap carbide maintains its quality.
-If you’re wondering whether now is the best time to sell your scrap, compare the current prices to trends over time.
+It’s always nice to discover that the old machinery or spare parts you have could be worth something.
+The next time you are cleaning your garage or tool shed, consider testing some of the scrap metal pieces that you find.
+Although the price of scrap carbide fluctuates, it will always maintain some value because the tungsten in the scrap carbide maintains its quality.
+If you’re wondering whether now is the best time to sell your scrap carbide, compare current prices to historical trends.
 When prices are high, get on the carbide recycling bandwagon and sell, sell, sell.

 Current price per pound of carbide?

 The price of scrap carbide is hard to estimate, and your best bet for an accurate price is to contact the scrap yards near you to see what they’re currently paying.
 The price depends on production, and a lot of the tungsten in the US is imported from China.
 If you’re curious about the world’s supply of tungsten, this USGS commodity summary on tungsten is a good reference.
 To estimate the current price, we can look at prices set by major minerals companies like Almonty, who entered into 1-year price contracts for tungsten in 2017, and set the price at $210 per MTU.
 An MTU is 10kg, so that puts tungsten at $21 per kilo, or $9.50 per pound.
 Carbide correlates to the tungsten price, and scrap carbide is usually around 2/5ths the price of tungsten.
 So, your scrap carbide could be around $3.80 per pound.
 But, this is just an estimate.